nicklockwood/iVersion/README.md

 Whilst it is not permitted to update an App Store app from within the app itself, there is no reason why an app should not inform the user that the new release is ready, and direct them to the App Store to download the update.

+And if your app is not on the App Store, either because it's an in-house/enterprise iOS app, or a Mac app delivered to customers outside of the store, you can't use the App Store update mechanism anyway.

 iVersion is a simple, *zero-config* class to allow iPhone and Mac App Store apps to automatically check for updates and inform the user about new features.

 iVersion automatically detects when the new version of an app is released on the App Store and informs the user with a helpful alert that links them directly to the app download page.

+Or if your app is not on the store, iVersion lets you specify a remote plist file to check for new releases, and a download URL where users can get the latest release.

 iVersion has an additional function, which is to tell users about important new features when they first run an app after downloading a new version.